What is Curios?

 It featured at the New Media Writing Prize 10 year anniversary at Bournemouth University in January 2020.

 The first prototype was shown in May 2019 at The Art House in Wakefield as part of Wakefield Art Walk.

-Curios is coming to the International Conference on Interactive Digital Storytelling in 2020.
+Curios featured at the International Conference on Interactive Digital Storytelling in 2020.

 © Copyright 2020 – One to One Development Trust – Dreing Methods